15-Hydroxyeicosatetraenoic acid

 15(S)-HETE, 15(S)-HpETE, and many of their derivative metabolites are thought to have physiologically important functions.
-They appear to act as hormone-like autocrine and paracrine signalling agents that are involved in regulating inflammatory and perhaps other responses.
+They appear to act as hormone-like autocrine and paracrine signaling agents that are involved in regulating inflammatory and perhaps other responses.
 Clinically, drugs that are stable analogs, and therefore mimic the anti-inflammatory actions of the lipoxins and drugs that block the production or actions of the pro-inflammatory eoxins may prove useful for treating acute and chronic inflammatory disorders.

 Nomenclature and stereoisomers

 15(S)-HETE is unambiguously designated by a shortened version of its IUPAC name viz., 15(S)-hydroxy-5Z,8Z,11Z,13E-eicosatetraenoic acid.
 In this terminology S refers to the absolute configuration of the chirality of the hydroxy functional group at carbon position 15.
 Its 15(R) enantiomer is designated 15(R)-hydroxy-5Z,8Z,11Z,13E-eicosatetraenoic acid.
-Z and E give the cis–trans isomerism about each double bond moiety at carbon positions 5, 8, 11, and 13 with Z indicating cis and E indicating trans isomerism.
-Both stereoisomers are produced from their corresponding S and R 15-HpETE stereoisomers, i.e. 15(S)-hydroperoxy-5Z,8Z,11Z,13E-eicosatetraenoic acid (15(S)-HpETE) and (15R)-hydroperoxy-5Z,8Z,11Z,13E-eicosatetraenoic acid (15(R)-HpETE).
+Z and E give the cis–trans isomerism about each double bond at carbon positions 5, 8, 11, and 13 with Z indicating cis and E indicating trans isomerism.
+Both stereoisomers are produced from their corresponding S and R 15-HpETE stereoisomers, i.e. 15(S)-hydroperoxy-5Z,8Z,11Z,13E-eicosatetraenoic acid (15(S)-HpETE) and 15(R)-hydroperoxy-5Z,8Z,11Z,13E-eicosatetraenoic acid (15(R)-HpETE).